albar965/littlenavmap-manual/src/en/SCENERY.rst

 **Microsoft Flight Simulator 2024:** The installation path of MSFS 2024 is detected automatically to recognize the simulator.
 The path cannot be changed and is not required since airports and navaids are loaded using the SimConnect interface while the simulator is running.
+You have to start the simulator before loading the scenery library.

 **X-Plane:** The base path of the first X-Plane installation is added.
 Select the base path manually if you like to read the scenery